Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Experiments and Results

+On the harder \cifarh{} task with $100$ classes, class-conditioned synthesis and distillation are more challenging, especially during early training when the teachers are not trained well.
+Once client models become sufficiently accurate, the advantage of \ours{} becomes clearer and the gap with \fedbuff{} widens.
+The ablation variant \oursdd{} converges fastest due to immediate access to real server-side data and client label proportions.
+In terms of final accuracy, \ours{} outperforms the baselines.
+Finally, on \femnist{}, stale updates are less detrimental, likely due to simpler visual patterns, so asynchronous baselines exhibit similar convergence behavior.
+Even in this regime, \ours{} still improves the final performance.

-For the text domain task, \news{}, we use the encoder-only T5-small architecture with an additional classification head consisting of linear layers.
-The head operates on the final hidden state of the first token after the transformer layers, producing the class logits.
-For each sample, we prepend a dummy token at the first position and limit the sequence length to $128$ tokens.
-For this experiment, we modify our synthetic data generation process to better accommodate the properties of text data.
-Unlike images, text data lies in a discrete and highly structured space, and prior data-free distillation works in NLP typically rely on external or generated corpora~\citep{text_kd_support1, text_kd_support2, text_kd_support3}.
-In our method, instead of employing a generator network, we meta-learn a set of four soft prompt vectors inserted immediately after the dummy prediction token, following recent soft prompt learning works~\citep{softprompt1, softprompt2}.
+\paragraph{Text task results.} For the text-domain task, \news{}, we adopt the T5-small architecture \citep{t5model} as the backbone and attach a lightweight classification head composed of linear layers.
+The head reads the final hidden state of a prepended dummy prediction token and outputs class logits.
+We truncate inputs to length $128$ after adding this token.

+To accommodate discrete text inputs, we replace the image generator with a prompt-based synthesis mechanism.
+Unlike images, text lies in a discrete and highly structured space, and prior data-free distillation for language often relies on external or generated corpora~\cite{text_kd_support1, text_kd_support2, text_kd_support3}.
+In \ours{}, instead of training a generator network, we meta-learn four soft prompt vectors inserted immediately after the prediction token, following soft prompt learning~\cite{softprompt1, softprompt2}.
+The remaining prompt embeddings are initialized for training using short synthetic snippets produced by a small (1B params) instruction-tuned language model~\cite{zhang2024tinyllama} with a high decoding temperature.
-To initialize the remaining prompt embeddings, we utilize synthetic sentences generated by a small instruction-tuned language model~\citep{zhang2024tinyllama} with approximately $1$B parameters.
-For each class label, we prompt the model to generate a short random news snippet about the corresponding topic.
-To ensure that these generated samples do not leak meaningful information or overly align with the downstream task, we use a high sampling temperature and a small capability model for generation.
-As shown in Section~\ref{sect:synthetic_text_data_ablation}, this generated data performs poorly on the actual task, confirming that it only serves as a weak linguistic prior for initializing the embedding vectors in our DFKD process.
-In this configuration, the generator parameters $\genp$ correspond to the four meta-learned soft prompt vectors, while the latent variable $\noise$ denotes the remaining embedding vectors initialized with class-conditioned synthetic text outputs.